agiledigital-labs/print-provision-greengrass/README.md

  - todo document how greengrass handles health checking
  - todo document how to manage the devices using greengrass
  - todo `nvm use` and `npm install` for the components that need that
- - todo document this:
-        - to deploy the custom component locally to test it, copy to the pi
-          ```
-          ./copy-to-pi.sh
-          ```
-          (takes a while first time because of node_modules) and then run these commands on the pi (not sure you actually need the first one)
-          ```
-          ./deploy-local-on-pi.sh
-          ```
-        - then you can check the logs in /greengrass/v2/logs, e.g.
-            `sudo tail -f /greengrass/v2/logs/io.datapos.ReceiptPrinterMQTTInterface.log`
-        - it takes a while

 # Component Diagram